-Vin-Yin Yoga
+Vin-Yin Flow

 Vin Yin Yoga, also referred to as Yin Yang Yoga, is a yoga sequence that combines Vinyasa Yoga and Yin Yoga.
 This is normally done with Vinyasa as the first half of the sequence and Yin Yoga as the second half.
 The Vinyasa portion warms the body up and rids your body of excess energy.
 After this, your body is ready to relax and lengthen during the Yin Yoga portion.
 Come to experience breath, flow, balance and stretching to release in our mind, body and spirit anything you’ve held onto throughout your day.